soundxyz/sound-protocol/spec.md

     - `cutoffTime` - This is a time threshold that is used to conditionally determine the maximum mintable quantity, and can be changed only if the minting hasn't concluded.
     - `mintRandomness` - A random number generated with each mint & used for game mechanics like the Sound Golden Egg.
 It can only be enabled or disabled if no tokens have been minted.
 - The `SoundCreatorV1` can be set to a different edition implementation at any time, which may have different trust assumptions.
 Changing the edition implementation does not impact editions which have already been deployed.
-- The edition owner or admins can change the following paramters on the minter modules:
+- The edition owner or admins can change the following parameters on the minter modules:
     - Time values (`startTime`, `cutoffTime`, `endTime`)
     - `paused` - Whether a given mint schedule is paused or not.
     - `affiliateFeeBPS` - The affiliate fee percentage paid to the affiliate address from primary sales.